stripe/stripe-react-native/docs/accept-a-payment-integration.md

 Securely collect card information on the client with `CardField` component.

 Add `CardField` component to your payment screen.
 To collect card details you can use `onCardChange` prop and keep received data in the component state.
-To set the default value for the card `defaultValue` prop can be used.

 #### 2.D.
 Create a function to fetch a PaymentIntent